-As a doctoral candidate and Paul S. Lazarsfeld Fellow in the Department of Sociology at Columbia University, I draw on both quantitative and qualitative methods to analyze the role of higher education institutions in shaping the opportunity structures and outcomes available to students.
-This topic implicates several major areas of study within the discipline, including inequality, stratification, mobility, organizations, race, immigration, and neighborhoods, in addition to education.
+As a doctoral candidate and Paul F. Lazarsfeld Fellow in the Department of Sociology at Columbia University, I draw on both quantitative and qualitative methods to analyze the role of organizations in shaping the opportunity structures and outcomes available to individuals.
+My primary case is the U.S. higher education sector.
+This topic implicates several major areas of study within the discipline, including inequality, stratification, mobility, organizations, culture, and race/ethnicity/gender, in addition to education.

 My dissertation, “Organizational Effects on Bachelor’s Degree Completion for the New Majority,” brings together key themes and ideas from the stratification and organizations literatures to investigate bachelor’s degree completion.
 I focus on the interactional space between students and colleges, analyzing how and why students are able to persist given organizational priorities and constraints.
 I am particularly interested in public, broad-access, four-year colleges and universities, which enroll the majority of four-year college-goers and are an important context for students from traditionally underrepresented and non-dominant backgrounds.
 Lessening inequality in the higher education system — and in the country, more broadly — requires an intensive focus on such students, who are the numerical majority but who often are not part of mainstream narratives of “the college experience.”
 I create greater understand of the experiences and outcomes of such students by studying both their individual trajectories and the organizations and institutional contexts that serve them in higher education.